 “Like what?”
 His voice was low and soft, his gaze unswerving.

 “I thought you’d want to find out where my boots end.”

-He laughed out loud, surprised by her and very interested.
+He laughed out loud, obviously surprised by her comment.
+His eyes glowed with interest.
 “I didn’t think you’d go for that.
 My mistake.”

 “But a kiss it is.
-You sold short, Reid.”
+You sold yourself short, Reid.”

-“Maybe I’ll have a chance to make another offer.”
+“Maybe I’ll have a chance to make another offer,” he murmured.

 He nodded.
 “Lover’s Leap, maybe,” he said, his gaze returning to hers.
+There was a dare in his expression.
 “The road has some nice curves on the way there.
 It’s good for getting a feel for the gearbox.”